JumpCrypto/crypto-reading-list/README.md

 crypto reading list
 ====================

+_For a more friendly reading experience, we recommend navigating [here](https://jumpcrypto.github.io/crypto-reading-list)._

 A curated list for getting up to speed on crypto and decentralized networks.

 The content on the toplevel page contains what we consider essential reading.